hclcnx/customizer/docs/IBMConnectionsCustomizer.md

    }
 }
 ```

 **Note:** The design of some IBM Connections components like Homepage
 are based on the Single Page App paradigm.
 For example, look at the
-homepage URLs at the top of Listing 3 – all contain hashtags which means
+Homepage URLs at the top of Listing 3 – all contain hashtags which means
 that new http requests are not fired as the user navigates around the
 page.
 Thus Customizer is not notified for example when a user moves from
-imfollowing to atmentions.
+`imfollowing` to `atmentions`.
 By contrast this is not the case in
-Communities when a user moves from ownedcommunities to
+Communities when a user moves from `ownedcommunities` to
-followedcommunities.
+`followedcommunities`.
 Thus a developer can target individual Communities
 URLs using the `match url` property but cannot use the same technique
 to match the Homepage hashtag URLs.
-Instead a homepage extension would
+Instead a Homepage extension would
 need to inject a script that would listen for hash change events and
 respond accordingly.
 An example is included in the homepage samples:
 [newsRiverSectioned.user.js](https://github.com/ibmcnxdev/customizer/blob/master/samples/newsRiver/newsRiverSectioned.user.js).